The Black Lab is largely used as a sporting dog and is extremely popular in the hunting community, due to the belief that they are talented gun dogs.

 One of the reasons why black has become synonymous with a great hunter could be because St. John’s water dog was mostly black and breeders have tried hard to retain that quality.

-Another explanation would be because Black Labs have been specially bred for hunting, whereas other colors are more often bred as a show dog.
+Another explanation would be because Black Labs have been specially bred for hunting, whereas other colors are more often bred as show dogs.

 However, their strong working genes cannot be ignored and the belief that black dogs make better hunters is a myth.